Trevor Joyce: Works

 Early books include Sole Glum Trek (1967), Watches (1969), Pentahedron (1972) and The Poems of Sweeny Peregrine: A Working of the Corrupt Irish Text (1976).
 The last of these is a version of the Middle-Irish Buile Shuibhne, well known from Seamus Heaney's later translation in Sweeney Astray (1983).

 After a near-total silence for 20 years, Joyce resumed publishing in 1995 with stone floods, followed by Syzygy and Without Asylum (1998).
 In 2001, with the first dream of fire they hunt the cold was published, which gathered all of the poet's major work from 1966 to 2000.
 In 2007, What's in Store: Poems 2000–2007 appeared, and in 2009 he published Courts of Air and Earth.
 His work appears in many anthologies, including Keith Tuma's Anthology of Twentieth-Century British and Irish Poetry and Patrick Crotty's The Penguin Book of Irish Poetry.

 Joyce's poetry employs a wide range of forms and techniques, ranging from traditional to modern experimentalism.
-He has published notable versions from Chinese and from the middle-Irish, which he refers to as "workings" rather than "translations" to emphasise that they are poetic reimaginings in the tradition of Ezra Pound rather than "straight" translations.
+He has published notable versions from Chinese and from middle-Irish, which he refers to as "workings" rather than "translations" to emphasise that they are poetic reimaginings in the tradition of Ezra Pound rather than "straight" translations.

-A collected poems up to 2000, including his "workings" from the Irish and Chinese, was published as with the first dream of fire they hunt the cold (2001).
+A collection of poems up to 2000, including his "workings" from the Irish and Chinese, was published as with the first dream of fire they hunt the cold (2001).
 He has also experimented with web-based poetry projects such as the collaborative project OffSets.
 A collection of his post-with the first dream work, What's in Store, was published in 2007.
 A separate collection of new and old translations from the Irish, entitled Courts of Air and Earth, was issued by Shearsman in 2009 and was shortlisted for the Corneliu M. Popescu Prize for European Poetry in Translation 2009.

 He has also published several papers on contemporary poetics, and has lectured and given public readings of his work throughout Ireland, the UK and the USA.